 Under-sink units do require a little bit of plumbing.
 You do not need any prior experience, though!
 Nearly all these systems are now designed with the homeowner in mind, and they are doing everything they can to remove any additional installation costs.
 Lookout for any systems that have online instructional videos and 24/7 support.
 These are great tools when installing an under-sink water purifier.

-Whole-home systems require the most installation, but they are still very simple for a lot of people.
-This will require some more heavy lifting because they usually involve tanks and other larger equipment, but with another set of hands, it can be done with ease.
+Whole-home systems require the most installation, but they are still straightforward for a lot of people.
+This will require some more heavy lifting because they usually involve tanks and other larger equipment, but it can be done with ease with another set of hands.
 One thing to be aware of is warranty rules when it comes to installation.
-Some companies are sneaky and will advertise that the system is self-install, but what they will not tell you is that if a licensed plumber does not install the system, it voids the warranty.
+Some companies are sneaky and will advertise that the system is self-install, but they will not tell you that if a licensed plumber does not install the system, it voids the warranty.

 You should always investigate the warranty policy of any system you buy.
-When it comes to water purification, they are typically very good.
+When it comes to water purification, they are typically perfect.
 With pitchers, bottles, and other mobile filters, they will usually have a minimum of a 1-year warranty.
 This is standard and covers nearly everything.

 When it comes to whole-home systems and under-sink systems, you want to take a look at the fine print.
 Some will advertise a 5-year or even lifetime warranty but ensure that this covers the entire machine and not just the valves.
-This is very common practice with these systems.
+This is a widespread practice with these systems.
 Ensure the device you choose has a warranty that covers all aspects of the system.

 Frequently Asked Questions and Answered